Melanie Martinez: 2012–2014: The Voice and Dollhouse EP

+In 2012, during her junior year of high school, Martinez participated in the MSG's Varsity Talent Show, a televised talent competition.
+She sang the Beatles's rendition of "Money (That's What I Want)" by Barrett Strong and "Shake Me, Wake Me (When It's Over)" by the Four Tops.
+She was eliminated in the second round.
 Martinez then auditioned for the third season of The Voice.
-She had not watched the show herself prior to the audition.
 The initial, untelevised audition was an open call, held at Javits Center.
-She recalls that while she and her mother were driving to the audition, her mother's car broke down before they reached the Queens–Midtown Tunnel, and the two were forced to "hitchhike" a taxicab in order to get there.
 Several months after the initial audition, while at Roosevelt Field Mall, Martinez received word that she had advanced to the "second round".
 She then received multiple callbacks until she was finally selected to audition on the show itself.

 Martinez auditioned singing Britney Spears's "Toxic" with three of the four judges (Adam Levine, CeeLo Green and Blake Shelton) hitting their "I Want You" button.
 Martinez ultimately chose Adam Levine to be her coach.
 In the Battle Round, Martinez competed against Caitlin Michele.
-They performed a duet of the Ellie Goulding song "Lights".
-Martinez won and moved on to the Knockout Round.
-Michele was stolen by Cee Lo Green and also moved on.
-In the Knockout Round, Martinez was paired with Sam James.
+They performed a duet of the Ellie Goulding's song "Lights".
+Martinez won and moved on to the Knockout Round, where she was paired with Sam James.
 She chose to sing La Roux's "Bulletproof".
 Levine eliminated James, and Martinez moved on to the Live Rounds as one of the five remaining members of Team Adam.
 In week one of the Live Rounds, Martinez sang "Hit the Road Jack".
 Public vote saved Team Adam members Amanda Brown and Bryan Keith.
 Levine then chose Martinez over Loren Allred and Joselyn Rivera to remain in the competition.
-In week three, Martinez's performance of "Seven Nation Army" finished the voting period at #10 on the iTunes Top 200 Single Chart, causing her iTunes votes to be multiplied by ten.
-This occurred again in week four, when "Too Close" ended the voting period at #6.
+In third week, Martinez's performance of "Seven Nation Army" finished the voting period at number 10 on the iTunes Top 200 Single Chart, causing her iTunes votes to be multiplied by ten.
+It occurred again in week four, when "Too Close" ended the voting period at #6.

 Martinez was eliminated by audience vote in week five, along with the fellow Team Adam member Amanda Brown, leaving Levine with no artists.
 In response, Martinez said, "I never expected to get this far and this is beyond what I've ever dreamed of.
 I'm just so glad I got to express who I am as an artist and really touch people's hearts because that was the ultimate goal".